ZsoltMolnarrr/ProjectileDamage/README.md

 ## Configuring items

-Make sure the inheritance chain of your custom ranged weapon includes `RangedWeaponItem` or provide a custom implementation of `net.projectiledamage.api.IProjectileWeapon` interface (default implementaion can be found [here](./src/main/java/net/projectiledamage/api/IProjectileWeapon.java)).
+Make sure the inheritance chain of your custom ranged weapon includes `RangedWeaponItem` or provide a custom implementation of `net.projectile_damage.api.IProjectileWeapon` interface (default implementaion can be found [here](./src/main/java/net/projectile_damage/api/IProjectileWeapon.java)).

 Set the projectile damage for your weapon instance, preferably before registering it.
 (Keep in mind, this doesn't fixate the damage output at a constant value, the vanilla behaviour adding randomness will be applied too)